🍡 mochi

 });

-In production (development: false) the watcher is never started and no file:change events are emitted.
+In production (development: false) the watcher never starts and file:change never emits.
+See events for the full payload reference.